The Sandbox (SAND) Price Reaches $0.85 on Exchanges

-The Sandbox (SAND) traded 4% higher against the dollar during the one day period ending at 23:00 PM ET on September 19th.
-One The Sandbox coin can now be purchased for $0.85 or 0.00004417 BTC on major cryptocurrency exchanges.
-During the last seven days, The Sandbox has traded down 9.9% against the dollar.
-The Sandbox has a total market cap of $1.27 billion and $212.33 million worth of The Sandbox was traded on exchanges in the last 24 hours.
+The Sandbox (SAND) traded up 6.5% against the dollar during the 24 hour period ending at 16:00 PM E.T. on September 26th.
+One The Sandbox coin can currently be purchased for approximately $0.85 or 0.00004444 BTC on major exchanges.
+During the last seven days, The Sandbox has traded 2.9% higher against the dollar.
+The Sandbox has a total market capitalization of $2.55 billion and $258.42 million worth of The Sandbox was traded on exchanges in the last day.

 - Tarality (TARAL) traded down 11.3% against the dollar and now trades at $0.0008 or 0.00000004 BTC.